Alcohol Counseling: How To Find Help To Beat Alcoholism

 If you are worried about your drinking the most important thing is that you take action.
 So many people put this off and it only gets worse with time, not better.

-Whether you need rehab or not is a decision for you and your doctor.
+Therefore, whether you need rehab or not is a decision for you and your doctor.
+This website is not a replacement for professional medical advice.

-If you think you fit the ‘problem drinker’ category more than the full-blown alcoholic, click here for more information on our online and live how to stop drinking courses.
+However, if you think you fit the ‘problem drinker’ category more than the full-blown alcoholic.
+Click here for more information on our online and live how to stop drinking courses.

 For details of upcoming Quit Drinking Seminar’s with Craig Beck click here.